 In Europe, cooking with sorrel (Rumex scutatus) was commonplace during the Middle Ages.
 The type of sorrel that Europeans initially grew was R. acetosa until a milder form was developed in Italy and France.
 This milder herb, French sorrel, became the chosen form by the 17th century.

 Sorrel plant uses were entirely culinary and the herb was used in soups, stews, salads and sauces until it faded from favor.
 While sorrel was used in cooking, it imbued a healthy by-product.
-Sorrel is rich in vitamin C. Ingesting sorrel prevented people from getting scurvy, a
+Sorrel is rich in vitamin C. Ingesting sorrel prevented people from getting scurvy, a serious and sometimes deadly disease.

 Today, cooking with sorrel is enjoying a resurgence in popularity.